The Hermeneutics of Data and Historical Writing (Fall 2011 version)

 Use of data in the humanities has recently attracted considerable attention, and no project more so than Culturomics, a quantitative study of culture using Google Books.1 Of course the idea of using data for historical research is hardly new, whether in the context of quantitative history, early work from the Annales school, or work done under the rubric of “humanities computing.”
 Even if techniques for data interpretation and manipulation are not considered routine training for historians, it is a hallmark of many award winning history books.
 Two relatively recent Bancroft prize winning books–Richard L. Bushman’s The Refinement of America: Persons, Houses, Cities (Alfred A. Knopf, 1992) and William Cronon’s Nature’s Metropolis: Chicago and the Great West (W.W.
 Norton, 1991)–spend a considerable amount of space interpreting historical data.

-Permalink for this paragraph 0 In Nature’s Metropolis, Cronon explores the relationships of debt and commodities sales, providing maps of the commercial relationships around these commodities to illustrate the relationship between Chicago and its hinterland.
+¶ 4 Leave a comment on paragraph 4 0 In Nature’s Metropolis, Cronon explores the relationships of debt and commodities sales, providing maps of the commercial relationships around these commodities to illustrate the relationship between Chicago and its hinterland.
 Data well illustrates Cronon’s point, even when his maps become artifacts that invite their own historical interpretation and analysis.
 Similarly, in The Refinement of America, Bushman draws from Delaware estate inventories from the 1770s to 1840s to show increase use of articles of refinement.
 Yet such articles were not necessarily luxurious; some of the “carpets” were described as little more than rag rugs.
 Going beyond the data, Bushman argues that their inclusion suggests less about rugs per se and more about a change in sensibility about bringing dirt inside.

-Permalink for this paragraph 0 Although data is central to these excellent studies, it is important to note how data was used.
+¶ 5 Leave a comment on paragraph 5 0 Although data is central to these excellent studies, it is important to note how data was used.
 In both cases, data is presented principally as complementary to a narrative argument.
 It is obviously part of the story, but almost as a footnote–albeit a nicely illustrated one.
 Also, the sheer quantity of data did not threaten to bottleneck the project.
 That is, the methodologies used to investigate the data did not need to handle an extraordinary amount of it, nor did the data require extensive manipulation to be usable.
 To point out that these two excellent studies relied on a humanly manageable number of sources and amount of data is certainly no criticism.
 But it stands in contrast to the situation that many historians will find themselves in as data becomes more easily findable and usable—and perhaps as they become obliged to use and represent vast quantities of disparate kinds of data.

-Permalink for this paragraph 0 However, even these projects focus on research (or research potential) rather than making their methodology accessible to a broader humanities audience.
+¶ 7 Leave a comment on paragraph 7 0 However, even these projects focus on research (or research potential) rather than making their methodology accessible to a broader humanities audience.
 In many ways, this might be the result of scholars attempting to legitimize their digital work by appealing to the traditional values (and forms) of the non-digital humanities.
 That is, they foreground narrative and research results, and minimize the new kinds of methodologies that reach beyond a highly specialized audience.
 But how can digital historians expect others to take their new methodologies seriously when new ways of working with data (even when not with sophisticated mathematics) remain too much like an impenetrable and mysterious black box?
 The processes for working with the vast amounts of easily accessible and diverse large sets of data suggest a need for historians to formulate, articulate, and propagate ideas about how data should be approached in historical research.

 Towards a Hermeneutics of Data